 - 5. Transfer the mixture to the prepared pan, using a rubber spatula to smoosh it into the corners and smooth the top.
-Cover with the overhanging plastic wrap and then wrap tightly with aluminum foil.
+Cover with the overhanging plastic wrap and then wrap the entire pan tightly with aluminum foil.
 Freeze for at least 6 hours.